tmp2tmp/eee/docs/oop_featured.md

 ### Double virtual
 <p>
 C++ directly supports runtime dispatch on a single argument via C++ <code><b>virtual</b></code> functions.
-Being that the functions - whose calls are dispatched at runtime based on the dynamic type of single one of the arguments - are virtual,
+&nbsp; Being that the functions - whose calls are dispatched at runtime based on the dynamic type of single one of the arguments - are virtual,
 &nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments -
 	are called virtual.